History of Gary Player in Timeline

 Grand Slam Golf

-1966: Awarded Bob Jones Award
+1966: Awarded the Bob Jones Award

 In 1966, Gary Player was awarded the Bob Jones Award, the highest honor given by the United States Golf Association.

-1968: Inception of McCormack's world golf rankings
+1968: Top ten of Mark McCormack's world golf rankings

-From the inception of Mark McCormack's world golf rankings in 1968 until 1981, Gary Player was consistently in the top ten.
+From the inception of Mark McCormack's world golf rankings in 1968 until 1981, Gary Player was in the top ten.

 In 1969, Gary Player was ranked second in Mark McCormack's world golf rankings.

-1970: Missed Halfway Cut at Open Championship
+1970: Missed Cut at Open Championship

 In 1970, Gary Player was ranked second in Mark McCormack's world golf rankings.